FluvialGeomorph/fluvgeo/README.md

 ## Bug Reports

-If you find any bugs using `fluvgeo`, plase open an [issue](https://github.com/FluvialGeomorph/fluvgeo/issues).
+If you find any bugs using `fluvgeo`, please open an [issue](https://github.com/FluvialGeomorph/fluvgeo/issues).